With: Mark Sicoli (University of Virginia)

 With: Joel Rubin (University of Virginia)

 A CD anthology: Chekhov’s Band: Eastern European Klezmer 1908-1913 reveals what traditional Jewish Klezmer music sounded like before the Russian revolution.
 Joel Rubin is a master Klezmer musician.
-He speaks about this treasure trove of music and plays from his work with the band Veretski Pass on their new CD Poyln.
+He speaks about this treasure trove of music and plays from his work with the band Veretski Pass on their CD Poyln.

 With: Katherine Preston (William and Mary)